 Research and mapping of MIL practices: Reports

-Five country reports, each dealing with a project target country (Albania, Bosnia and Herzegovina, Macedonia, Montenegro and Serbia), will provide an in-depth insight into existing practices, policies, strategies, documents and activities of key stakeholders across the region.
+Five country reports, each dealing with a project target country (Albania, Bosnia and Herzegovina, North Macedonia, Montenegro and Serbia), will provide an in-depth insight into existing practices, policies, strategies, documents and activities of key stakeholders across the region.
 Main gaps and needs at country level will be identified and concrete examples of good practices analysed.

 The regional publicaton will provide mapping of practices and a regional synthesis.
 A comparative overview and conclusions will take into account MIL developments in wider Europe to allow key stakeholders in target countries to learn, transfer or multiply good models, policies or practices.
 Specific recommendations for next steps in development or improvement of MIL strategies, policies and practices in target countries will be included.